Sets a prefix for all event fields added by the transform.

 one if values in the field are not uniformly distributed.
 If left unspecified, or if the

-event doesn’t have key_field, events will be count rated.
+event doesn't have key_field, then events are count rated.

 exclude